aegir-project/provision/docs/customizing-provision.md

 ~/.config/provision/$SERVER_NAME
    /docker-compose.yml  # Generated on provision verify
    /docker-compose-overrides.yml   # (Optional) Merged into docker-compose.yml on provision verify**
+   /.provision.yml      # (Optional) YML file with hooks to run on verify.
    /mysql.cnf           # (Optional) MySQL configuration can be put into this file.***
    /php.ini             # (Optional) Custom PHP configuration.****
    /php-cli.ini         # (Optional) Custom PHP configuration for CLI only.